-Faro is one of the most well-known touristic destinations in Portugal, as it is the city that hosts the international airport of Algarve (the region located at the very South of Portugal.
+Faro is one of the most well-known touristic destinations in Portugal, as it is the city that hosts the international airport of Algarve (the region located in the very South of Portugal.

 However, tourists tend not to stay in Faro.
 Instead, they usually book their accommodation in Portimao or Lagoa.
 These two towns are closer to one of the most famous beaches in the world Praia da Marinha.

 Is it worth going to Faro for digital nomads, are there any facilities for remote workers there?
 Is the internet speed good enough?
 We will cover all the questions you may have in this article.

 Faro, as per any other Portuguese City, is equipped with an excellent internet network.
 Depending on where you will stay, you will have access to either DSL, Cable, or Fibre types of networks.

 The average download and upload speeds in Faro should be around 20/10 Mbps.